Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Frequently Asked Questions (FAQ)

-Can I use Windex to clean my solar panels?
 No. Windex and other commercial glass cleaners contain harsh chemicals that can degrade the anti-reflective coating on the solar panel glass.
 Stick to plain water or a very mild dish soap.

-Will cleaning my panels void the warranty?
 Cleaning your panels will not void the warranty, provided you follow the manufacturer's guidelines.
 However, using a pressure washer, harsh chemicals, or abrasive tools will void the warranty if they cause damage.

-Do I need to turn off my solar system before cleaning?
-It is generally recommended to turn off your solar array at the disconnect switch before cleaning.
+Yes, it is highly recommended to turn off your solar array at the DC disconnect switch before cleaning.
 While the panels are sealed and waterproof, turning the system off eliminates any risk of electrical shock if there is exposed wiring or a damaged panel you aren't aware of.

 Conclusion